bahrus/be-overloading/README.md

 ">Tumble out of bed</button>
 ```

-What this does behind the scenes:  Since the script begins with an open parenthesis, we apply minimal wrapping, same expanded script as above.
-It just adds the async keyword, essentially, and then invokes.  eventTypes will be an empty array in this case.
+What this does behind the scenes:  Since the script begins with an open parenthesis, we apply minimal wrapping.
+It just adds the async keyword, essentially, and then invokes.  eventTypes (which the code snippet doesn't even pass in) will be an empty array in this case.

 This also works: